muldjord/occurity/jobs/README.md

 * %WORKDIR%: The Occurity working directory (eg. `/home/pi/occurity`).
 * %USER%: The user name of the currently logged in user (eg. `pi`).

-### cpfile:sourcefile;destinationfile
+### cpfile:SOURCEFILE;DESTINATIONFILE
-Copies a file from `sourcefile` to `destinationfile`.
-If `destinationfile` is left out it will copy the file using the filename from `sourcefile`.
+Copies a file from `SOURCEFILE` to `DESTINATIONFILE`.
+If `DESTINATIONFILE` is left out it will copy the file using the filename from `SOURCEFILE`.
 Both are relative to the corresponding source and destination directiories set with `srcpath` and `dstpath` (documented elsewhere in this document) unless the file path starts with a `/`.

 * Example 1: `cpfile:Occurity` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file of the same name located at the path defined by `dstpath`.
 * Example 2: `cpfile:Occurity;OtherName` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file called `OtherName` located at the path defined by `dstpath`.
 * Example 3: `cpfile:/tmp/somefilename;/home/pi/someotherfilename` <-- This copies the source file `/tmp/somefilename` to the destination file `/home/pi/someotherfilename` ignoring the previously defined `srcpath` and `dstpath`.
 * Example 4: `cpfile:somefilename;/home/pi/someotherfilename` <-- This copies the source file `somefilename` to the destination file `/home/pi/someotherfilename`.
 The source file is relative to the path defined by `srcpath` while `dstpath` is ignored.

+### mvfile:SOURCEFILE;DESTINATIONFILE
+Moves / renames a file from 'SOURCEFILE' to 'DESTINATIONFILE'.
+Both file paths must be non-relative.
+If 'DESTINATIONFILE' is left out it will automatically be set to the same as 'SOURCEFILE' with a 4-digit serial number added.
+This is useful for creating backups of existing files.

+WARNING!
+If 'DESTINATIONFILE' is set to an already existing file IT WILL BE OVERWRITTEN with the contents of 'SOURCEFILE'!

+* Example 1: `mvfile:/media/%USER%/USBPEN/occurity/test.file`
+* Example 2: `mvfile:%HOME%/occurity/charts.xml;%HOME/occurity/charts.xml.old`

 ### rmfile:FILEPATH
 Removes a single file.
 A non-relative file path is required.